QuICC/Model-BoussinesqShellTC/Doc/MHDTutorial/MHDPTutCompile.markdown

 Visualize state files
 ---------------------

+   0. Make sure the \<time\> tag is set to -1.
+Otherwise, the visualization files can not be used to create a movie.

    1. compile the "Visu" executable:

       #$>make -j 6 SimNameVisu #(Assuming you want 6 compilations in parallel)

    2. Edit the parameters.cfg file

    3. Provide a state file to be converted.
-It has to be name state4Visu.hdf5.
+It has to be named state4Visu.hdf5.
 There is no need to copy the file a symbolic link is sufficient

       #$>ln -s state0123.hdf5 state4Visu.hdf5